Gene-therapy research

 Approved cell and genetic therapies

-The below timeline outlines cell and genetic therapies approved by the FDA through May 2023.2 Please see FDA website for full indications of therapies listed.
+The below timeline outlines cell and genetic therapies approved by the FDA through October 2024.2 Please see FDA website for full indications of therapies listed.
+This list is not meant to capture additional approved indications for each therapy listed.

 August 2017: tisagenlecleucel